FlyingSpringrol/Human-memory/README.md

 * http://arxiv.org/pdf/1508.06576v2.pdf

-####7)Other shit to learn
+####7) Other shit to learn:
-   Auto-encoder, (standard, variational), Recurrent neural nets, Recurrent-CNNs, Sparse distributed Representations, Deep-belief nets, Hopfield nets,
+   Auto-encoder, (standard, variational), Recurrent neural nets, Recurrent-CNNs, Sparse distributed Representations, Deep-belief nets, Hopfield nets.

    Projects:
    * Cifar-10
    * Deep-art, style and content mixing

-####Considerations in creating a biologically accurate neural system:
+#### Considerations in creating a biologically accurate neural system:
 Basically, the question is how do you create models with learning rules and units that are constrained in the same ways as biological neurons, that can still compute information.
 Tis a mystery.
 But here are some constraints.
 (And I'm sure we'll find more constraints the better biological imaging and activity reading technology gets)